feideconnect/core-apis/README.txt

 Copy development.ini.example to development.ini and change statsd_server, contact_points and keyspace to proper values.
 Create an ldap-config.json file (look at ldap-config.json.example for syntax)

+Make sure that libjpeg-dev is installed (apt-get install libjpeg-dev on Debian/Ubuntu).

 Then, assuming python3 is installed and virtualenvwrapper is configured, run these commands:

 mkvirtualenv -p `which python3` feideconnect